pg2455/pg2455.github.io/_posts/2025-07-01-many-faces-single-llm.md

 ## Agent Calling

-When other agents and their functionalities are available as callable options, I tend to think of this as **agent calling**—or simply using **more intelligent tools**.
+When other agents and their functionalities are available as callable options, I tend to think of this as **agent calling**, or simply using **more intelligent tools**.
 While I haven't yet seen work where new agents are entirely *programmed* by a previous LLM (i.e., constructed from scratch), that too should be possible in principle.

-In many cases, these agents aren't fundamentally different entities—they're just **LLMs used as intelligent tools**.
+In many cases, these agents aren't fundamentally different entities; they're just **LLMs used as intelligent tools**.
 Some are initialized with predefined prompts like *"You are a physicist,"* while others are dynamically created at runtime, taking on whatever instructions the current LLM chooses to provide.

 > Other tools may be simple deterministic functions.
-But **agent-tools** are LLMs themselves—capable not just of retrieving knowledge, but of **generating it**.
+But **agent-tools** are LLMs themselves, capable not just of retrieving knowledge, but of **generating it**.

 <div style="display: flex; flex-direction: column; align-items: center; margin: 0.5em; margin-bottom:0.25em;">